-About the Area of StudyWith a two-year degree in accounting, you will be prepared for entry-level accounting positions including bookkeeper, accounts payable, payroll clerk, or assistant to an accountant.
+With a two-year degree in accounting, you will be prepared for entry-level accounting positions including bookkeeper, accounts payable, payroll clerk, or assistant to an accountant.
 You will compute, classify, record, and verify financial data, and develop and maintain financial records.